Peleus/StrangerThingsDurham/README.md

-# StrangerThingsDurham
+# StrangerThingsRTP
-A Stranger Things in Durham website
+A Stranger Things in RTP website